If you ever played follow the leader or Simon Says, you’ve practiced leading by example—even if you didn’t know it.

 Contribute to great team building

-Everyone has their own unique leadership style.
+Everyone has their own unique qualities that make them a good leader.
 There is no right way to be a leader—but here are the five main qualities that people who lead by example share:

 The simplest way to lead by example is to lead from the front, instead of from the sidelines.
 By getting involved in your team’s initiatives, you are showing them that you value their work, understand their contribution, and appreciate their time.
 Getting involved doesn’t mean taking over the initiative—but rather, showing your team that you support their work.